nshruti14/PersonalProjects/README.md

 # PersonalProjects

-Repository of personal projects I have worked on as I prepare my Python and machine learning skills.
+Repository of personal projects I have worked on using Python and machine learning